digital-asset/daml-katacoda/fundamental-concepts/choices-role-pattern/2_api_to_choices.md

 To execute the `sendMessage` endpoint we require as a first argument an active `User` contract, to ensure that the sending party has opened an account in our application.
-Making the availability of an endpoint dependent on the existence of some contract on the ledger is such a common pattern when designing an API for a multi-user system, that in DAML it's embedded in the syntax in the form of `choices`.
+Making the availability of an endpoint dependent on the existence of some contract on the ledger is such a common pattern when designing an API for a multi-user system, that in Daml it's embedded in the syntax in the form of `choices`.
 Let's implement `sendMessage` with a choice called `SendMessage`.
 Add the following choice to the `User` template: